Ebenezer1000/Errors/README.md

 First 5 = 9+3+1+8+7 = 28.
 Last 5 = 5+10+2+4+6 = 27.

 So the sum for first 5 is 28 which is greater than the sum for the last 5 which is 27.
 And the display is to show which group has the larger number, which in this case is the first 5.
 So the display should have been first, not last.

+- 1378: 9 6 4 3 7 5 8 10 1 2.
+Again at the front or last, the system showed last.

+First 5 = 9+6+4+3+1 = 29.
+Last 5 = 5+8+10+1+2 = 26.

+So the sum for first 5 is 29 which is greater than the sum for the last 5 which is 26.
+And the display is to show which group has the larger number, which in this case is the first 5.
+So the display should have been first, not last.